ned1313/hashitalks-alz/README.md

   * Also will be super useful when deploying Application landing zones (make use of multiple deployments in the stacks for each app)
 * Should you use the accelerator?
   * Maybe?
 I think it gives a good starting point, but you're going to have to refactor a lot.
 I like that b/c it helps me understand what's actually happening.
 But the more you diverge from the accelerator, the more you have to maintain.

+## Analysis

+### avm-utl-regions

+This module is not actually used at all.
+Can be safely removed

+### avm-res-resources-resourcegroups

+Creates resource groups in the connectivity subscription.
+Uses the contents of local `connectivity_resource_groups`.
+Defined in local.resource_groups and dependent on var.conenctivity_resource_groups.

+Dependencies?
+None, as far as I can tell.
+This should be its own component.

+### avm-ptn-alz-management

+Inside the management_resources module.
+What does this module actually do?
+It creates the log analytics workspace, automation account, and user assigned identity in the management subscription.
+No pre-requisites as far as I can tell.
+This can be its own component and doesn't have to be in a module.

+### avm-ptn-alz

+This one is what actually sets up the management group structure and assigns subscriptions.
+It also applies policies.
+It has a list of possible dependencies, which I don't really understand.
+So basically all the objects need to exist prior to this module running a plan due to the need for computed values.
+We can avoid using the dependency argument through the use of stacks.